agurwicz/agurwicz.github.io/_pages/talks_teaching.md

 ## Teaching

-- Grader for PETE 656, "Advanced Numerical Methods for Reservoir Simulation".
+- Grader for PETE 656, "Advanced Numerical Methods for Reservoir Simulation"
   - TAMU, Spring 2025.

-- "Introduction to Git and GitHub" workshop for Petroleum Engineering graduate students.
+- "Introduction to Git and GitHub" workshop for Petroleum Engineering graduate students
   - TAMU, December 2024.

-- "Git and GitHub for Portfolio Creation" course in the "Business Intelligence Master" extension program.
+- "Git and GitHub for Portfolio Creation" course in the "Business Intelligence Master" extension program
   - PUC-Rio, 2020 - 2021.